-Student: Date:

-Interviev ver:

-Interview Questions Responses

-1. Desc ribe a typical day for you.

-t do you like to do after school n you get home each day?

-eneral, what do you like to do in free time?

-• ou spend time with friends or le your own age?

-t is your favorite class in school? t do you like about that class?

-ou have people in your classes who like to work with?

-7. Wha t are some things you have trouble?

-8. Wha t are some things you do very well?

-t are your goals for yourself at e and school?
+Student: Date: Interviewer: Interview Questions Responses Describe a typical day for you. responses 2.
+What do you like to do after school when you get home each day?
+3. In general, what do you like to do in your free time?
+4. Do you spend time with friends or people your own age?
+5. What is your favorite class in school?
+What do you like about that class?
+6. Do you have people in your classes who you like to work with?
+7. What are some things you have trouble with?
+8. What are some things you do very well?
+9. What are your goals for yourself at home and school?